Examples of Gamification in the Workplace

 Example 3

 Another great example is none other than popular Nike brand.
 They developed Nike app that rewarded the consumers with ‘cheers’ each time they shared statistics related to calories burnt, running and more on social media.
-A similar business app would reward employees with points or badges for peer to peer recognition.
+A similar business app would reward employees with points or badges for peer-to-peer recognition.

 Virtual reality and Augmented Reality